aybansal4/cshift-cli/README.md

-### **Notes**:
-- CShift only supports debian-based linux distros because of dependencies on linux-only headers such as *<unistd.h>* and installations made using the apt package manager (if you somehow installed it on an arch-linux based system, good for you, you can use CShift).
+### **Note**: CShift only supports debian-based linux distros because of dependencies on linux-only headers such as *<unistd.h>* and installations made using the apt package manager (if you somehow installed it on an arch-linux based system, good for you, you can use CShift).
-- To install CShift, you can download cshift.tar.gz and move the unzippped folder to the home directory, then you can run setup.sh which will set up cshift as a shell on your local device